 Ignore The Headlines – Capitalism Is a Success

-As a species, we’re richer, healthier and smarter than we’ve ever been before.
-However, most people I know think the world is f**ked and we’re going to hell in a handbasket, whatever that means.
+As a species, we’re richer, healthier, and smarter than we’ve ever been.
+However, most people I know think the world is f**ked and we’re going to hell in a handbasket – whatever that means.

-In this article, I’ve looked at some of the major metrics which track the real quality of societies lives.
-Remember, the planet had been her 4.3 bn years.
-A lot of the stats I show below, have happened in the last 46 years.
+In this article, I’ve looked at some of the major metrics that track the real quality of societies’ lives.
+Remember, though, our planet has been around for 4.3 billion years.
+A lot of the stats I show below, however, only regard the last 46 years.

 Some Charts To Explore The Point

-I read in the paper the other day that in 1982, 42% of the world’s population lived in extreme poverty.
-Now it’s around 10%.
-1 billion people have been lifted out.*
+I read in the paper the other day that, in 1982, 42% of the world’s population lived in extreme poverty.
+Now, that figure is around 10% – one billion people have been lifted out.*

-I’m 46.
-In the time I’ve been alive, the number of people living in absolute poverty (currently an income below $1.90 per day) has fallen by more than 100000 people per day.
+I’m 46 years old.
+In my lifetime, the number of people living in absolute poverty (currently an income below $1.90 per day) has fallen by more than 100,000 people per day.
 For 46 years.
-The GDP of the world has risen by roughly 3000% over the same period.
+The GDP of the world has risen by roughly 3,000% over the same period.